gvwilson/thirdbit/src/fiction/iffy/index.md

 "You know what's goin' on with me."

 Wales crossed his arms and leaned his broad shoulders against the frame of the pilot house door.
-"Once upon a time,
+"Once upon a time,"
+he said quietly,
-back before everything fell apart, people dreamed of going to the stars," he said quietly.
+"Back before everything fell apart, people dreamed of going to the stars.
-"We made it to the Moon,
+We made it to the Moon,
 and a few ships got as far as Mars, but it was just too hard and too expensive to put people into space.
 Bots could do everything we could do,